 True Costs Initiative partners with a variety of nonprofits and thought leaders who advocate for strong corporate accountability mechanisms, robust legal systems, and the protection of environmental and human rights in communities where corporations have a business footprint.
-Some of our partners are highlighted below.
+Our portfolio includes grantee partners, thought partners, and collaborators, some of which are highlighted below.

 African Coalition for Corporate Accountability (ACCA)

 Based in Africa and comprised of 123 civil society organizations, African Coalition for Corporate Accountability (ACCA) works to support communities whose rights are adversely impacted by activities of corporations.
 Through partnership with TCI, their work focuses on Free, Prior, and Informed Consent; improving access to remedy; engaging in business-and-human-rights-related treaty processes; and issues regarding Chinese investment in Africa.

 The Environmental Law Alliance Worldwide (ELAW) is a global alliance of attorneys, scientists, and other advocates collaborating across borders to help communities speak out for clean air, clean water, and a healthy planet.
 Through targeted funding they work to build the capacity of community advocates to protect communities and the environment through law.